rachelaronmg/programming-task/README.md

 The project contains the following key files:

-- `components/CardFormComponent.tsx`: A form component for setting or confirming a PIN.
+- `components/CardFormComponent.tsx`: A form component for setting a PIN.
-- `pages/form.tsx`: Another form component, possibly for user authentication.
 - `components/SuccessComponent.tsx`: A success page displayed after successful PIN setting.

 ## Components